daisyworld1/Data-Science-Projects-in-R/Airbnb_New_Users_v2.md

 ![](Airbnb_new_users_v2_files/figure-markdown_github/train2-4-6.png)

 It does not seem like there’s a strong correlation between device type / signup\_app / browser type and country destination.
-Android users does show different proportion of country of destination; however, since the total number of users is not statistically significant.
+Android users does show different proportion of country of destination; however, the total number of users is not statistically significant.

 Machine Learning
 ----------------